ugbodagadave/Esther/memory-bank/progress.md

 # Project Progress: Esther

 ## 1. Current Status
-**Phase 2: Stabilization and Core Feature Hardening**
+**Phase 3: Feature Expansion**

-The project has moved into a stabilization phase.
-The immediate focus is on ensuring the reliability of core features and documenting the system architecture and recent changes.
+The project is moving into a feature expansion phase.
+The immediate focus is on implementing the "Simple Price Charts" feature.

 ## 2. What Works
 - **Complete Project Foundation**: All core documentation (`Memory Bank`, `prd.md`, `plan.md`, etc.) is in place.